volkamerlab/KinFragLib/README.md

     git clone https://github.com/volkamerlab/KinFragLib.git
     ```

-2. Create and activate `kffl` conda environment.
+2. Create and activate the `kffl` conda environment.

     ```bash
     conda env create -f environment.yml
     conda activate kffl
     ```

-3. Open `quick_start.ipynb` for an introduction on how to load and use the fragment library.
+3. Open the notebook `quick_start.ipynb` for an introduction on how to load and use the fragment library.

     ```bash
     cd /path/to/KinFragLib